-Job listings are maintained in the Career Library and through MonsterTRAK.com for students seeking full-time, part-time (including tutoring positions), or work-study employment.
-Parttime employment provides students with the opportunity to help finance their education and to gain relevant work experience.
-(See also Self-Help: Employment and Loans, page 153.)
+Job listings are maintained in the Career Library and through Monster TRAK.com for students seeking full-time, part-time (including tutoring positions), or work-study employment.
+Part-time employment provides students with the opportunity to help finance their education and to gain relevant work experience.
+(See also Student Employment, pages 161-162.)